gudicm/snippets/cooks/md/CSharp.md

 <details><summary>explain encapsulation?</summary>
 <p>

-    It is grouping code into logical packages, purpose is to reduces coupling beetwen software componets and to encourage code reusability.
+    It is grouping code into logical packages, purpose is to reduces coupling beetwen software  components and to encourage code reusability.
 It is done using 'access modifiers'(specifiers).

 </p>
 </details>